Orlando Magic player’s Lamborghini stolen, taken for a joy ride before crash

 According to Ross, the vehicle was at the dealership for a tire repair.
 The officer told him his car was stolen from the dealership and “completely totaled,” Ross said in the video.

-An OPD spokesperson said the thieves drove a stolen vehicle to the dealership then stole the Lamborghini and later crashed the vehicle.
-The Maitland Police Department also confirmed the vehicle was recovered in Maitland.
+An OPD spokesperson said the thieves drove a stolen vehicle to the Lamborghini dealership around 1 a.m.
+Tuesday and stole a vehicle from the business.
+The stolen Lamborghini was spotted a few hours after the theft, according to Orlando police, and ultimately crashed in Maitland.

+Orlando police said the people who stole the vehicle fled the crash scene and have not been arrested.
+The investigation is underway.

 According to Ross, police told him several individuals smashed the glass of the dealership, grabbed some keys and then began trying to see which key worked on different cars.